Onboarding Timeline & Checklist

 • Guidance on organizing and uploading documentation

-• Support from the COM Compliance Team, including live and recorded webinars
+• Support from the COM Compliance Team, including live and recorded webinars, as they become available

 Attend to Financial Aid & Billing